 How do you get from the UK to Courchevel by car?

-It's not a short trip from the UK to Courchevel but it can be done in one or two days, depending on where you leave from.
-Most people driving from Britain to France will need to cross the English Channel to Calais, the nearest French town.
-The Calais to Courchevel driving time is around nine hours and 30 minutes for a distance of just under 920km.
+It's not a short trip from the UK to Courchevel but it can be done in a day, depending on where you leave from.
+Most people driving from Britain to France will need to cross the English Channel from Dover to Calais, the nearest French town.
+The Calais to Courchevel driving time is around 9h30 for a distance of just under 920km.
 The most direct route is via the French motorways A26, A5, A39, A31, A6 and A43.

-You can cross the Channel by the Eurotunnel or a cross-Channel ferry which takes cars from Dover to Calais in around 90 minutes.
+You can cross to France from Folkestone to Calais by Eurotunnel in 35 minutes, or take a Channel ferry from Dover to Calais in around 90 minutes.
 We recommend you book tickets in advance.
 There are also ferries from Portsmouth and Poole to Caen, Cherbourg and St. Malo in the north of France, while from Hull you can travel by ferry to Zeebrugge in Belgium and then make your way down to Courchevel.